RikkaApps/websites/storage_redirect/guide/compatibility/miui.md

 What's even more irritating is that these restrictions are controlled by MIUI's online rules and will not be enabled for apps like WeChat that are popular in mainland China.

-## "Display pop-up window while in the background" is disabled by default
+## "Display pop-up window while in the background" permission is denied by default

-Opening files from notifications is not allowed, **this is too ridiculous**.
+"Display pop-up window while in the background" is a permission added by MIUI, and it's **denied by default**.

-For well-designed apps, this limitation will only disrupt normal functionality.
-It is strongly recommended that you disable this restriction for all apps.
+It's too ridiculous since denying this permission will **break the normal behavior of apps**.
+It is strongly recommended to allow this permission for all well-designed apps.

 ### Features affected